saltstack/salt-windows-msi/README.md

 The msi differs from the NSIS exe installer in:
 - It allows installation to any directory.
 (TODO!)
 - It supports unattended installation.
-- By default, it leaves configuration, remove configuration with `KEEP_CONFIG=0`.
+- It leaves configuration.
+You can remove configuration with `KEEP_CONFIG=0` option to msiexec.
+- It detects and upgrades an existing NSIS-installed Minion.

 Additional benefits:
-- A problem during the install causes the installation to be rolled back, as in a database transaction.
+- A problem during the install causes the installation to be rolled back.
 - Built-in logging (/l option to msiexec).
-- The 32/64bit msi installer only run on the respective 32/64bit Windows.
-- Both 32/64bit msi installers can be build on the same client.

-##Features##
-- The msi detects and upgrades an existing NSIS-installed Minion.

-###On unattended install ("silent install")###

-An msi allows you to install unattended ("silently"), meaning without opening any window, while still providing customized values for e.g. master hostname, minion id, installation path, using the following command line:

-> msiexec /i *.msi /qb!
-PROPERTY=VALUE PROPERTY=VALUE

 Available properties: